GUDHI/gudhi-devel/.github/for_maintainers/tests_strategy.md

 ### Linux

-As all the third parties are already installed (thanks to docker), the compilations has been seperated by categories to be parallelized:
+As all the third parties are already installed (thanks to docker), the compilations has been separated by categories to be parallelized:

 * examples (C++)
 * tests (C++)
 * utils (C++)
 * doxygen (C++ documentation that is available in the artefacts)
 * python (including documentation and code coverage that are available in the artefacts)
+* python_tests_with_network (includes previous python with WITH_NETWORK option enabled which adds datasets fetching test)

 (cf. `.circleci/config.yml`)